maya8624/ep-Api/README.md

 # Rest API Project
 - The backend provides various API endpoints that can be consumed by the frontend to access and manipulate data.
-- will continue to expand.
+- will continue to expand over time.

 # Environments
 - .Net 6, C#, MS-SQL, EF6, xUnit, Moq, Fluent Validation, AutoMapper